dansmyers/IntroToCS/Labs/7-Euouae.md

 ### Tape

 The program below illustrates a few major list methods.
 Modify it to create your own mixtape.
-Add additional calls to `remove`. `insert`, and `pop` to practice manipulating the list.
+Add additional calls to `remove`, `insert`, and `pop` to practice manipulating the list.
 ```
 """
 Make a mixtape - inspired by a Codecademy's taylor.swift project